ckessler2/CORA_FiniteDiff/README.md

 * Only works up to 2nd order derivatives (Jacobian and Hessian).
 3rd order should be possible, but I could not get it to work
 * Derivative approximation accuracy depends on the size of perturbation (delta), defined in the FDA scripts
-* Accuracy of reachable set depends on several parameters in the reachability script, which I determined through trial and error

 ### Tank Example